 A River Runs Through It

-The best time to enjoy a rafting trip is May through August and you’ll find there are several adventure tourism outfits based in Xalapa and Veracruz City to help organize the best trip for you.
-Some of them will provide camping and meals, while others run their own small hotels on the banks of the river—a couple even have massage rooms and gourmet dining.
-Whether you really rough it or slightly rough it, either way it’s still a great escape!
+The best time to enjoy a rafting trip is May through August, and you’ll find several adventure tourism outfits based in Xalapa and Veracruz City to help organize the best trip for you.
+Some will provide camping and meals, while others run their own small hotels on the banks of the river—a couple even has massage rooms and gourmet dining.
+Whether you really rough it or slightly rough it, either way, it’s still a great escape!

 Father Sun, Mother Moon

 Just 75 miles east of the city of Mérida stands the most important archeological site of the Mayan culture.
-Covering an area of some six square miles, the sacred city of Chichen Itzá, one of the Seven Wonders of the World, awaits visitors with an awesome collection of beautifully restored pyramids and buildings.
-Among these, the best known is the Pirámide de Kukulcán (also known as El Castillo) a square-based, stepped pyramid approximately 75 feet tall.
-Built for astronomical purposes, it puts on a show unlike any other in the world: during the vernal equinox and the autumnal equinox, at about 3:00 PM, the sunlight hits the western balustrade of the main stairway, forming a 37-yard long line of triangles that morph into a serpent’s body.
-As the shadows creep down the side of the pyramid, the body joins the huge serpent’s head carved in stone at the bottom of the stairway.
-The pyramid is also a calendar: its four stairways each contain 91 stairs plus a superior platform, all adding up to 365—the number of days in a year.
+Covering an area of some six square miles, the sacred city of Chichen Itzá, one of the Seven Wonders of the World, awaits visitors with a remarkable collection of beautifully restored pyramids and buildings.
+Among these, the best known is the Pirámide de Kukulcán (also known as El Castillo), a square-based, stepped pyramid approximately 75 feet tall.
+Built for astronomical purposes, it puts on a show unlike any other in the world: during the vernal equinox and the autumnal equinox, at about 3:00 PM, the sunlight hits the western balustrade of the main stairway, forming a 37-yard-long line of triangles that morph into a serpent’s body.
+As the shadows creep down the side of the pyramid, the body joins the giant serpent’s head carved in stone at the bottom of the stairway.
+The pyramid is also a calendar: its four stairways contain 91 stairs plus a superior platform, all adding up to 365—the number of days in a year.

 The buildings and sites are divided into two groups.
 Among the most important ones is the Ball Court (the largest in Mesoamerica) and the Temple of the Jaguars; the Caracol (the Observatory); the Temple of the Warriors, with its pillars sculpted in bas-relief; and the Temple of the Bearded Man.
-An eerie on-site must-see is the Sacred Well, a beautiful, deep cenote (freshwater sink hole) that was used for rituals involving human sacrifice.
-This is where young women, children and elderly men and women—as well as valuable jade, gold and copper—were “offered” to the Rain God in exchange for favorable weather for the crops.
+An eerie on-site must-see is the Sacred Well, a beautiful, deep cenote (freshwater sinkhole) that was used for rituals involving human sacrifice.
+This is where young women, children and elderly men and women—as well as valuable jade, gold and copper—were “offered” to the Rain God in exchange for favorable crop weather.

 The entire area can be seen in one day, but there are nearby hotels should you wish to stay the night.
-Tip: we highly recommend taking in the Sound and Light Show that takes place in the ruins themselves.
+Tip: we highly recommend taking in the Sound and Light Show in the ruins themselves.

 Ready for adventure travel to Mexico?
 Let’s go, but don’t forget your SkyMed membership peace of mind!